Abu Layth

 Nahiem Ajmal (born c.
-1979), commonly known by the kunya Abu Layth, is a British Islamic scholar of a Pakistani background based in Birmingham.
-Abu Layth is a Mufti and has received criticism from other Islamic scholars for many of his heterodox views.
+1979), commonly known by the kunya Abu Layth, is a British Islamic scholar.
+A Mufti, Ajmal is known for prioritizing reason, intellect and critical thinking and also for adopting an allegorical approach (Ta'wil) to Quranic exegesis.
+He's been the subject of criticism from puritanical Islamic scholars for many perceivedly heterodox views.

 Early life and education

 Ajmal was born in c.
-1979 and is of a British Pakistani background.
+1979 to a British Pakistani family.
 He studied Islamic theology first at the Damascus University and then at Jamia Darul Uloom, Karachi, where he memorised the Qur'an.
 Besides this, he has studied psychology He speaks five languages, including Arabic and Urdu.
 He is based in Birmingham.

 Views

-Jurisprudence (Fiqh)
+Jurisprudence

-Despite his conservative education, he prefers to choose what he believes is a more logical understanding about many of the more traditional codes by which muftis are expected to abide by.
-He is known to employ a satirical approach to Islamic jurisprudence that appeals to many Muslims, shunning mainstream, widely held positions.
+Despite a conservative education, Ajmal has been known to exercise critical thinking and adopt progressive positions as opposed to blindly adhering to conservative doctrine when deriving fiqh rulings, often satirizing mainstream positions.
 In particular, he is known for issuing fatawa (Islamic legal opinions) on social media where he has a large following.

-Some of his more famous verdicts include: that it is permitted to have sexual intercourse with dolls, that it is permitted to use cannabis and the permissibility of celebrating non-Muslim holidays such as Christmas and Halloween.
-Other verdicts ascribed to him are that beards can be groomed and that it is permitted to have tattoos.

 Theology

-In his sessions he also answers theological questions, such as, "Do we accept mutawatir hadith if they contradict the Qur'an?"
-He rejects the Second Coming of Jesus and the belief in the Antichrist, as well as the concepts of evil eye, black magic, and jinn possession.
 Theologically, he does not align with literalist schools of thought that believe in anthropomorphism.
 He also adopts an allegorical approach towards the Quran's miracle stories.
 His hermeneutical approach is similar to that of other modernist scholars, in that laws were designed to reflect the day and age in which they came, and do not need to be the same in every era.
+In his sessions he also answers theological questions, such as, "Do we accept mutawatir hadith if they contradict the Qur'an?"

 Politics

-Ajmal supports peaceful relations between Israel and Palestine via a two-state solution.
-He suggests the two-state solution, arguing that such a pragmatic attempt at resolution is not un-Islamic.
-He argues to this effect that Islam has for a long time had the goal of mitigating suffering and establishing justice, even at times with compromise.
-On 17 May 2021, Ajmal's house in Birmingham was invaded by a mob, accusing him of supporting Israel, which Ajmal denied.

 Ajmal was invited to the White House in recognition of his anti-terror work.
 He has also been described as a key figure locally in the UK's counter-extremism Prevent strategy.
+On 17 May 2021, Ajmal's house in Birmingham was invaded by a mob, accusing him of supporting Israel, which Ajmal denied.